Reading in Foundation Stage and Key Stage 1 at St. Joseph the Worker School

 The colour system runs from Pink to Lime in Key Stage 1 following the order: Pink, red, yellow, blue, green, orange, turquoise, purple, gold, white, lime.

-For those children who need the structure and familiarity of scheme books, these are also available in Key Stage 2 and continue with colours; brown, grey, blue and mauve.
+For those children who need the structure and familiarity of scheme books, these are also available in Key Stage 2 and continue with colours; brown, grey, pink, blue, green, yellow and mauve.

 Each day the children are able to choose their own reading book which they are encouraged to read at home with an adult.
 The children enjoy this time to look though the books and select something that excites and interests them.
 Being able to choose their own reading book helps to encourage the children to become independent learners and take responsibility for their own learning.
 Parents are encouraged to make a comment in the children’s green reading records each day.
 This promotes a good dialogue between parent and teachers and allows everyone to know what the children are working on and their next steps.